jmathtech/User-Credential-Form-PHP/README.md

 	*/
 ```

-Code is in the 'customer.php' to display a GUI of the database.
+Found in the 'customer.php' to display a GUI of the database.
 On Line 20-32.

 ### Customized Cascade Stylesheet